21 Historical examples on record

 Chapter 3 included a recording by Ilona Eibenschütz, who was close to Brahms at the end of his life and whose playing he admired: here is another, whose rubato is impossible for us to accept and yet is broadly compatible with what can be discerned of the surviving recording of Brahms playing.

 You can read about Anna Scott’s copying of Eibenschütz, and hear a performance in which she pushes that historical Brahms style even further, separating the parts even more, in the page about her work here on the Challenging Performance website under ‘Interviews and Recordings’ which we’ll look at in Chapter 22.
 Compare her Brahms Op.
 119 no. 1 to the score, if you wish, but don’t miss how much sense this performance makes in itself, however much appears to be missing or in the ‘wrong’ place.

-Chapter 3 also included Carl Reinecke’s Mozart recording which, because Reinecke was born in 1824, takes us nearer in time to Mozart than any other.
+Chapter 3 also included one of Carl Reinecke’s Mozart recordings which, because Reinecke was born in 1824, takes us nearer in time to Mozart than any other.
 We can’t be sure that it takes us nearer in style, but it seems more likely than not.
 There is much to play with here for anyone who wants to rethink their performance of Classical-period scores.